GKbytes/ws/_posts/2019-01-02-IMU-Temperature-Made-The-GPS-Mode-Cannot-Go-straight.md

 ---
 layout: post
-title:  "这是徐代龙进行的第二篇文章"
+title:  "In order to solve the problem of the compass always need to calibrate"
-categories: SnakeSon
+categories: compass calibrate
-tags:  hexo JavaScript
+tags: APM
-author: SnakeSon
+author: Byte
 ---

 * content